crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

   * 4 models are built
     * Models from each data type – resumes, job desc, train desc
       * Better retrain performance
-    * Model with all data meshed together
+    * Model with all data meshed together (Future Enhancement)
       * Larger sample size, more complete vocabulary
 * **Gensim Doc2vec testing phase** uses the both the training data and testing data to evaluate the model performance.
 This phase is not exposed to the user.
   * Training data: should have best similarity to itself